 A quintessential 18th century 2 bedroom stone built cottage right in the heart of Stow-on-the-Wold, one of the most picturesque towns in The Cotswolds.
-Standing across the road from the oldest inn in England, which has timbers carbon-dated to AD 987 and just a short stroll to numerous tea shops, restaurants, pubs, shops, take-aways and antique shops, Serendipity is an excellent base for exploring Stow on the Wold and for a break in the Cotswolds.
+Standing across the road from the oldest inn in England and just a short stroll to numerous tea shops, restaurants, pubs, shops, take-aways and antique shops, Serendipity is an excellent base for exploring Stow on the Wold and for a break in the Cotswolds.
 (See location details for some ideas on local pubs, restaurants and tea shops).

 Bedroom 1 is a very pretty room with beamed wall and ceiling along with a comfortable king-sized (5 ft) bed, large mirror, dressing table and built-in wardrobe.

-Bedroom 2 is also a double room with double bed, dressing table and built-in wardrobe
+Bedroom 2 is also a double room with double bed, dressing table, 2 large mirrors and built-in wardrobe.

 Despite Serendipity being a characterful and pretty 18th century cottage, it does NOT have any low beams or ceilings and the stairs are normal width with a handrail.

 On-street parking (recessed parking bays) is available immediately outside the cottage.
-This is both free and unrestricted, however is on a 'first come, first served' basis.
+This is both free and unrestricted, on a 'first come, first served' basis.
 Free, unrestricted parking extends down the hill on both sides of the road.
-Additional parking is also available in the streets behind the cottage.
-Free unrestricted off-street parking is available in the main public car park next to Tesco, which is approx 7-8 minutes walk away.
+Additional parking is also available in the streets behind the cottage or in 2 public car parks close by.

 If you have any questions at all, please email us.